linux-profile/linux-profile/README.md

 ![PyPI - Downloads](https://img.shields.io/pypi/dm/linuxp?style=flat-square)

 # [Introduction](https://github.com/MyLinuxProfile/linux-profile/wiki)
 Linux Profile is a Linux profile management tool.
-With this project it is possible, from commands executed in the console, to create a 'json' file to store backup configurations. such as information about installed packages, alias, terminal settings.
+With this project it is possible, from commands executed in the console, to create a 'json' file to store backup configurations. such as information about installed packages, alias.
 It also allows with a single command to restore saved configurations.

 ### Quick URLs
 - Last Version -> https://linuxprofile.com/LAST_VERSION